This company is not yet accredited. To learn more, see reviews below or submit your own.

 All of the cashiers were looking at me like I just committed a crime.
 It was very uncomfortable for me.
 I felt sad because of the way he spoke to me.
 He keeps repeating himself speaking to me like I am stupid and can't speak English.
 The manager's name was Frank.
 He is a very rude man.
 Either you give me half price or not.
 I don't need Frank to speak down to me.
 I should have not bought the ice.
 I should have gone elsewhere to spend my money.
 There are many times I go in there to buy cereals and find many expired since 2012.
 I took them off the shelves and give them to the cashier.

-Key Foods Company Profile
+Key Foods Company Information

 - Company Name: